Congratulations on needing to expand your cluster on Xpand!

 If zones are in use, ensure that the target configuration has an equal number of nodes in each zone.

 If you are using encrypted connections, ensure that certificates in keys are present in the same location with the correct permissions.

 When adding nodes to your cluster, you may need to open ports.
-For a listing of all ports required by ClustrixDB, including those used for multiport, please see Network Security with ClustrixDB.
+For a listing of all ports required by Xpand, including those used for multiport, please see Network Security with Xpand.